-WHEREAS, the City and MGEA met and conferred in good faith pursuant to the Tentative Agreement and Resolution No. 22-4597 on drafting the successor MGEA MOU for the period July 1, 2022 through June 30, 2024, pursuant to the MMBA and the City's Employer-Employee Relations Resolution No. 93-214; and
+WHEREAS, the City and MGEA met and conferred in good faith pursuant to the terms of the Tentative Agreement and Resolution No. 24-4783 to draft the successor MGEA MOU for the period July 1, 2024, through June 30, 2027, pursuant to MMBA Section 3505.1 and the City's Employer-Employee Relations Resolution No. 93-214; and

-WHEREAS, the City and MGEA have prepared and executed the successor MGEA MOU for the period July 1, 2022 through June 30, 2024, subject to City Council approval, adoption and implementation.
+WHEREAS, the City and MGEA have prepared and MGEA has executed the successor MGEA MOU for the period July 1, 2024, through June 30, 2027, subject to City Council approval, adoption, and implementation.